 These high intent keywords can be used for keyword intent SEO, with detailed title tags featuring brand names as well as featuring navigational intent in meta descriptions and headers as well.
 Incorporating this intent type is fairly simple and straightforward and is a good way to appeal to users who could be interested in your brand.

 Figuring out the questions your users are asking means you will have to put yourself into the minds (not literally) of your target audience.

-Think about what you are selling and some of the main questions that your audience will be actively searching for.
+In order to be user-intent friendly, think about what you are selling and some of the main questions that your audience will be actively searching for.

 High Intent Keywords

 Transactional keyword intent happens when users are hoping to complete actions.
 Examples with this type of SEO transactional keyword include “Italian restaurants that offer takeout,” “Buy a Ford Bronco,” and “DVDs and CDs for sale.”

 Building and optimizing service and product landing pages are key for letting a potential customer find and complete actions involving transactions and conversions.
 Examples of transactional Calls to Action (CTA) include various forms of buttons that say “Buy Now,” “Sign Up” or “Add to Cart.”
 When it comes to high transactional intent keywords, every landing page must have an effective CTA, a visually appealing design and a product description that help make your brand trustworthy and reliable.
 All of these elements can inspire potential customers to go through the content marketing funnel.

 High commercial intent keywords are similar to transactional intent keywords, and include keywords that typically involve products.
 Some examples of high commercial intent keywords are “free Coca-Cola,” “The Beatles box set reviews” and “MacBook Air vs MacBook Pro.”